edzzn/khalilstemmler-blog/src/pages/wiki/conventions/pascal-case.md

 date: '2020-03-07T00:05:26-04:00'
 updated: '2020-03-07T00:05:26-04:00'
 image: null
-plaindescription: Pascal Case is a naming convention that promotes naming indentifiers using all upper-case words.
+plaindescription: Pascal Case is a naming convention that promotes naming identifiers using all upper-case words.
 ---

 Pascal case (or should I say `PascalCase`) is one of three primary **capitalization conventions** (underscore, Pascal, and [camel](/wiki/conventions/camel-case/)) used in programming languages.

-Pascal case dictates that each word in an indentifier be **capitalized** with **no separators (like underscores) in between them**.
+Pascal case dictates that each word in an identifier be **capitalized** with **no separators (like underscores) in between them**.

 _Not pascal case_